Cashing Out a 401k to Invest in Real Estate

 Use a QDRO to Cash Out your CURRENT 401k

-If you are currently employed and get a match, you might have a sizable 401k that seems impractical for real estate investing.
+If you are employed and get a match, you might have a sizable 401k that seems impractical for real estate investing.
 Your current 401k, however, can be accessed penalty-free with a QDRO.
 You could get a divorce from your spouse to access the funds.
 Or, see a family law attorney in your state and determine if a QDRO is possible.
 Get ready for blank stares or worse, as the idea of using a QDRO when you are happily married is not well-established in the legal community.

 Keep the Pre-Tax Status with a Spousal IRA to Invest in Real Estate

 If you desire to keep the money pre-tax yet invest in real estate, roll over the 401k funds into a Spousal IRA.
-Spouses have more special privileges from the IRS than any other type of relationship regarding pre-tax funds.
+Spouses have more special privileges from the IRS than any other relationship regarding pre-tax funds.

 They can put the spousal IRA into a self-directed IRA or 401k and then invest in any non-prohibited items.